tobinata/api-documentation/README.md

      }

 #### Oauth 2 Method (Beta)
 After logging into Whetstone, visit your settings page (click your name at the top right and choose "My Settings").
 In the section called "Developer Options," you'll see a setting called "Approved Oauth2 Applications."
-Click the "Add a New Oauth Client" butt and a wizard will begin.
-You'll be asked for the applicaton name, a logo (optional), and what scopes you'll want available.
-For the full API, you can use the API scope.
-Whetstone can also act as an Oauth 2 SSO solution in other applications.
-If that's your end-goal, use that scope instead.
-It's limited to just basic user authentication.
+Click the "Add a New Oauth Client" button and you'll be asked for the applicaton name you wish to authorize, an optional logo, and what scopes you'll want available.
+For the full API, you can use the api:all scope.
+(Whetstone can also act as an Oauth 2 SSO solution in other applications.
+If that's your end-goal, use that scope instead, as it's limited to basic user authentication.)

 Once you've made your selections, you'll be provided the fields you need to set up Oauth 2: Auth URL, Access Token URL, Client ID, and Client Secret.
 You can then add them to your application or script.
+(For instance, in [Postman](https://www.getpostman.com), from the Builder tab, you would select "Oauth 2" for the type, and then click "Get New Access Token" to enter your credentials.
+Postman will then be authorized to make API requests.)

 #####Important Oauth 2 Note:
 The URL for the Oauth 2 data URLs will look like this: